-This post explains the basic behavior of Congestion Notification for RoCEv2 (RCM).
+This post explains the basics of congestion management for RoCEv2.

 - RFC 3168 - The Addition of Explicit Congestion Notification (ECN) to IP

 ECN was initially defined for TCP/IP in RFC 3168 by embedding an indication for congestion in the IP header and an acknowledgement in the TCP header.
-However, the IP congestion indication may also be used by other transports such as RoCEv2.
-ECN compatible switches and routers mark packets when congestion is detected in a transport independent manner.
+ECN compatible switches and routers mark packets when congestion is detected.
+The congestion indication in IP header is also used by congestion control of RoCEv2.

-Here are the first four octets of the IP header:
+Below is the format of the first four octets of IP header:

 [The figure was taken from here]